Key Takeaways

 Step #3.
 Evaluate Resources

-Does your IT team have time to manage complex rules?
-If not, look for automated, AI-driven platforms.
+Does your IT team have the leeway to spend time on complex rules and their management?
+If not, look for automated and AI-based platforms.

 Decision Framework: